 In this study, the synergistic effect of divalent ions in combination with natural surfactants and distilled water was investigated.
-Using this brine, smart water was produced to examine its effect on oil recovery.
-Divalent salts utilized included MgCl2, CaCl2, and Na2SO4.
+Moreover, smart water was produced using this brine to examine its effect on oil recovery.
+Furthermore, divalent salts utilized included MgCl2, CaCl2, and Na2SO4.
 In industrial applications, minimizing the amount of salt is advantageous as it reduces costs.
-The type of salts, as well as their production and purification methods, can be costly.
+Also, the type of salts, as well as their production and purification methods, can be costly.
 Therefore, a single divalent concentration of 0.01% mol was used in this study, following the molarity percentage formulation.

-Another crucial aspect perfains to ionic strength, manifesting when salts dissolve in water and undergo ionization, segregating into anions and cations.
-This factor is more significant in divalent salts, so we used them to create smart water.
-The primary objective was to scrutinize the interplay between this ionization process, surfactants, and oil.
+Another crucial aspect pertains to ionic strength, manifesting when salts dissolve in water and undergo ionization, segregating into anions and cations.
+Moreover, this factor is more significant in divalent salts, so we used them to create smart water.
+In addition, the primary objective was to scrutinize the interplay between this ionization process, surfactants, and oil.
 To accurately interpret the results and ascertain whether the presence of salts has led to changes in crude oil or surfactants have caused these changes, it was imperative to maintain a constant concentration of surfactants throughout all experiments, especially when the brine concentration was varied.
+Moreover, % 0.01 mol of divalent ions which has been determined are shown in Table 2.